luiz00martins/ccpt/README.md

 ccpt install <packageid>
 ```

-This installes the package with the id `<packageid>`, including all the packages it depends on.
+This installs the package with the id `<packageid>`, including all the packages it depends on.

 *The Output should look something like this:*